-The aim of the Certified Humane Raised and Handled program is to adopt a birth to slaughter policy.
-We recognize that at the present time this is not always possible, but will continue to work towards this objective.
+The aim of the Certified Humane® program is to adopt a birth through slaughter policy.
+We recognize that at this time this is not always possible, since many laying hen producers send their hens to different places, not all of those to slaughter.
+Some are sold to live market.
+Unless slaughter plant is audited, meat cannot be sold under the Certified Humane logo.